 Durkees Run Interceptor & Earl Ave.
 Reconstruction Project

-The Durkees Run Interceptor & Earl Ave.
+The goals of the Durkees Run Interceptor & Earl Ave.
 Reconstruction project are to divert stormwater from the Waste Water Treatment Plant, improve area wide drainage conditions to reduce street flooding in the Earl Avenue area and east of 18th Street near Lafayette Jefferson High School, and to improve roadway corridors in the area.

-Near the high school on 18th Street and along Earl Avenue between State Street and South Street the City will separate the existing combined stormwater and sanitary sewer lines.
+Near the high school on 18th Street and along Earl Avenue between State Street and South Street the City has separated existing combined stormwater and sanitary sewer lines.
 The sewer separation will alleviate capacity problems in existing sanitary sewer further downstream and reduce raw sewage overflows into Durkees Run.

 When the overall project is completed, over 100 million gallons of storm water annually will be diverted from the Lafayette wastewater treatment plant while preventing untreated sewage from flowing into the Wabash River.